 Ethereum also relies on the blockchain but uses it in a different manner.
 While Bitcoin relies on the blockchain to validate ownership of the digital currency, Ethereum uses it to run the programming codes of applications (more on this later).

 Like I already mentioned, Ethereum is also a blockchain-based decentralized platform but unlike Bitcoin which uses the platform for securing and validating transactions and ownership, Ethereum uses it to power the development of decentralized applications (also known as “dapps”).

 Developers can use Ethereum’s system to create smart contracts.
 Smart contracts are scripts that are automatically executed by the Turing-complete Ethereum Virtual Machine when a specific set of conditions is met.

 Ether is the Ethereum network’s cryptocurrency and it’s used for two purposes: firstly, it compensates the mining of the network’s nodes and secondly, it rewards people based on smart contract conditions.
+If you want to learn more about mining, here’s our complete Ethereum mining guide.
 Now let’s see what are smart contracts, the Ethereum Virtual Machine, and dapps so you can get a greater understanding of Ethereum.